Sunuba/roc/README.md

     - Attack

+**TODO:**

+    1. During attack or after attack check hospital, click heal and request help
+    2. Imrpove mail reading.
+When reading mail, send only one scout to one cave.

 **How to attack barbarians?**

     attack = AttackBarbarians(level=11) - set barbarian level here.
     attack.start()

+    # When you attack barbarians, it will wait till the end your troop returns to home.
+    Then it will start new attack on barbarians.

 You may need to write your own loop to continuously attack barbarians.